ythuang0522/ExamGrader/README.md

 - Testing and debugging without API calls
 - Manually reviewing and adjusting parsed content

-### Jailbreak Detection

-The application includes built-in jailbreak detection to identify potential AI prompt attacks in student answers.
-This feature:
-- Is enabled by default for security
-- Can be disabled using the `--disable-jailbreak-check` option
-- Automatically assigns zero scores to answers containing jailbreak attempts
-- Generates detailed reports explaining why an answer was flagged
-- Helps maintain academic integrity in AI-assisted grading

 ### Rubric Generation

 The application automatically generates detailed grading rubrics for each question when processing PDF files using OpenAI API.
 The rubrics: